The Best European Christmas Markets Road Trip: A One Week Itinerary

 Tolls are common and have different lanes for you to pay by card or cash (it’s a good idea to carry both).
 Be careful as you approach them to get in the right lane for you, which can be worked out by the large signs above each lane.
 Watch out as you pull away from the toll too, as many lanes condense back into a few and there are vehicles on both sides.

-Some cites (for example , Brussels) need you to pre-register your car for emissions purposes.
-Check each city you plan to visit, as some might have no-vehicle zones or specific times cars can and cannot enter certain areas.
+Some cities (for example, Brussels) need you to pre-register your car for emissions purposes.
+Check each city you plan to visit, as some might have no-vehicle zones or specific times when cars can and cannot enter certain areas.

 Don’t forget your passport and driving license.
-It’s also a good idea to carry a EHIC (European Health Insurance Card), although having comprehensive travel insurance is a must too.
+It’s also a good idea to carry an EHIC (European Health Insurance Card), although having comprehensive travel insurance is a must too.

 Read next: